Key Takeaways

 Driving with two or more passenger is a greater risk of a crash than acute cannabis intoxication.
 So does acute cannabis intoxication equate with marijuana DUI, given the lower risk?

-Compare to consuming slight amounts of alcohol
+Compare to consuming small amounts of alcohol: marijuana DUI

 “Driving with BAC levels .05 and .08 are more than six times more likely (OR=6.40) than of a sober driver to be responsible for a fatal motor vehicle accident.”

-Cannabis, alcohol, and fatal road accidents, PLOS One, 2017
+Cannabis, alcohol, & fatal road accidents, PLOS One, 2017

 Compare to driving while pregnant: 42 percent relative increase in crash risk